kronosapiens/kronosapiens.github.io/_posts/2025-11-30-pairwise-paradigm.md

 Every round is a discrete event, featuring a slightly different set of projects and requiring an entirely new set of votes.

 This reproduction of voter labor in every round is inefficient, both because most projects will not change much between rounds, and because voters will maintain similar opinions from round to round.
-[Looking at data](/data/gg-rankings.csv) from Gitcoin Grant rounds 20 and 22, which took place six months apart in April and November 2024 (disclosure: I participated in both rounds), we see that 52% of the top 25 projects in their "dApps anda Apps" category stayed consistent between rounds.
+[Looking at data](/data/gg-rankings.csv) from Gitcoin Grant rounds 20 and 22, which took place six months apart in April and November 2024 (disclosure: I participated in both rounds), we see that 52% of the top 25 projects in their "dApps and Apps" category stayed consistent between rounds.
 If the ecosystem is evolving only 50% between rounds, then the round-based approach is wasting half of its voter attention.

 One might propose transferring votes from round to round, so that a voter does not need to submit potentially redundant new votes.